Jahia/widen-asset-picker/doc/en/enhance.md

 ## The Audio story
-Jamie from the marketing has created a new media asset type (aka *metadata type*) named *audio* in her Widen Server.
+Jamie, from the marketing team, has created a new media asset type (aka *metadata type*) named **audio** in her Widen Server.
 Now she wants to pick assets using this metadata type into jContent and applies a dedicated view to render an audio player.

-To be able to pick, store and render a specific set of metadata related to the *audio* type into jContent, you should follow 3 steps:
+To be able to pick, store and render a specific set of metadata related to the **audio** type into jContent, you should follow 3 steps:

 1. Create a specific node type definition.
 For our example, you will create something like `wdennt:audio`.